silverqx/TinyORM/README.md

   - supports creating, and dropping column indexes (primary, unique, fulltext, spatial)
 - __the `tom` console application with tab completion for all shells (pwsh, bash, zsh)__ 🥳
   - scaffolding of models, migrations, and seeders
-  - overhauled models scaffolding, every feature that is supported by models can be generated using the `tom make:model` cli command
+  - impressive models scaffolding, every feature that is supported by models can be generated using the `tom make:model` cli command
 - a huge amount of code is unit tested, currently __1749 unit tests__ 🤯
 - C++20 only, with all the latest features used like concepts/constraints, ranges, smart pointers (no `new` keyword in the whole code 😎), folding expressions
 - qmake and CMake build systems support